How to Transfer Twitter Ads Data into Google BigQuery

 Using Data Pipelines/Connectors to Get Twitter Ads Data into BigQuery

 Another alternative to populate a Google BigQuery data warehouse with Twitter Ads data is to use a third-party data pipeline or connector.
-Several solutions exist such as Supermetrics, Funnel, or Improvado.
+Several solutions exist such as Supermetrics, Funnel, and Improvado.
 With each of these solutions, the advertiser is responsible for launching, managing, and paying for the data warehouse.
-The connectors/pipelines handle transferring Twitter Ads data to the data warehouse on a preset basis.
+The connectors/pipelines transfer Twitter Ads data to the data warehouse on a preset basis.
 Depending on the solution, pricing may fluctuate based on the number of Twitter Ads accounts and/or data sources linked, the frequency or size of data transfers, or the level of support needed.

 Although we can’t cover spin up directions for each connector individually, we’ve selected SuperMetrics for BigQuery given that Supermetrics is used by many PPC advertisers.